The Best Fidget Spinners for Kids and Adults

 Fidget spinners were designed to help kids with ADHD channel their nervous energy.
-They were used as therapeutic tools for years, despite inconclusive evidence of their effectiveness, until exploding into the hottest toy fad since Pokémon GO.
+They were used as unproven therapeutic tools for years until they blew up a few years ago.
 Kids love spinning and collecting them, and there is even an active fidget spinner trick community sharing videos on YouTube.
-For adults, the rotating the low-friction spinners can be relaxing, and spinning can supplant a range of more distracting nervous ticks in the same way a stress ball might.
-And while it may seem like one fidget spinner is the same as any other, their massive popularity means there are tons of companies manufacturing them in every shape, size, color, and material (from plastic to titanium).
-It’s easy to spend a few bucks on one that won’t last or much more on something that may not be worth the upcharge.
+For adults, rotating the low-friction spinners can be relaxing, and spinning can supplant a range of more distracting nervous ticks in the same way a stress ball might.
+And while it may seem like they’re all the same, there are actually tons of companies manufacturing them in every shape, size, color, and material (from plastic to titanium).
+Unfortunately, it’s easy to spend money on a cheap model that won’t last or an expensive one that isn’t worth the premium.

-Most of the spinners available online are, to put it politely, crap: cheap, lightweight, loud, and not very durable.
-However, we were able to find some options that have garnered tons of positive reviews on Amazon.
-They’re built well out of solid materials, spin smoothly and quietly for at least a couple of minutes (depending on the skill level of the spinner), and cost anywhere from ten bucks to hundreds (seriously).
+Our favorites are moderately priced and worth it.
+They are built well out of solid materials, spin smoothly and quietly for at least a couple of minutes (depending on the skill level of the spinner).
 Whether you’re in the market for a spinner for yourself or your kid, these are the ones to consider.

 The people at Antsy Labs do a lot of things well, but estimating clearly isn't one of them.
 The Denver-based company launched a Kickstarter campaign for the Fidget Cube in 2016 with the goal of raising $15,000.
 It raised over $6.4 million, or approximately 431 times the original goal.

-At first glance, this fidget spinner looks pretty standard.
+Pros: At first glance, this fidget spinner looks pretty standard.
 All five of its finishes are pretty plain, and its shape and size are standard.
 Press down on one of the balancers, however, and the three LEDs in each balancer light up.
 Press down again to cycle through the five different patterns the lights, which can emit red, green or blue light.
 Experimenting with what those lights look like while spinning adds an extra layer of fun to this fidget spinner, another wrinkle that can entertain kids who’ve become jaded with normal spinners.
-This spinner comes complete with a triangular carrying case and extra battery.